Z80-Retro/Z80-Retro-Manual/Z80-RETRO-BUILD.md

 Breakout board.
 This board will take care of level shifting between 5v and the 3.3v required for the SDCard.

+There is no problem with populating all the components which would allow for using either the on-board SDCard socket (J2) _or_ the SparkFun breakout board.
+(J10).
+You can _not_ use both at the same time.

 If your intention is to _NEVER USE_ the surface mounted J2 SDCard socket, then you don't need to populate the resistor divider network or the voltage regulator underneath the board.